anwarmamat/cmsc330spring21/project5a/README.md

 * `duplicate_point`

 In __src/mandelbrot.rs__, implement `make_mandelbrot_image`.
 We encourage you to look at the documentation of `RgbImage`.
 In particular, see the [code examples](https://docs.rs/image/0.23.14/image/struct.ImageBuffer.html) showing how to set pixels individually.
 The test will compare your output to the provided file, `mandelbrot_solution.png`, so you will need to make sure your output is exactly right.
 Be sure to map the number of iterations (there are between 0 and 1000 of them) to grayscale (0 to 255) linearly.
 All math should be done on f64 types.

+The following formulas can be used.
+Note that you will need to translate these mathematical formulas to Rust code.

+x0 = i / width * (1 + 2.5) - 2.5
+y0 = j / height * (1 + 1) - 1
+    where i is in the range [0, width-1] and j is in the range [0, height-1].

+gray = iteration / 1000 * 255

 Finally, back in __src/lib.rs__, implement:
 * `collatz_times`